Rogaine and Propecia For Hair Loss

 There have been many claims about Propecia recently, and various side effects it may cause.
 I typically have all my patients that are considering Propecia read a detailed explanation of all the benefits and possible side effects prior to beginning to take the propecia.
 I have seen excellent results with patients using propecia, and in my experience younger patients tend to respond the best to this medication.

 There is also anecdotal evidence that propecia and rogaine together produce a more significant effect than either medication independent of the other.
-The exact cause is unknown, but there seems to be some sort of synergy between the two medications.Google+
+The exact cause is unknown, but there seems to be some sort of synergy between the two medications.G+